dylanstephen-s/British-Lichen-and-Associated-Taxa-Barcodes/README.md

 its_seq_meta.csv - Full ITS region

 ### Scripts:
+Retrieve_format_barcodes.Rmd - R Markdown that outlines all of the code used to webscrape and download data across databases, create the taxonomy file, cleanup and data wrangling, then figure and priority list creation. \
-global_fungi_downloader.py - Python script to webscrape sequence data from the GlobalFungi database. \
+global_fungi_downloader.py - Python script to webscrape sequence data from the GlobalFungi database.